+In a 2015 survey, Brother asked over 2,500 SMBs about challenges to their business.
 75% said they felt that information security is very important to their organisation, and 59% agreed that information security impacts decisions around printing and document management.
-These attitudes and concerns are rising in tandem with - and in response to - a rising number of security issues across sectors.